Ohio State vs. JMU Predictions & Picks - Women's NCAA Tournament First Round

 Ohio State Schedule Analysis

-- On March 4, the Buckeyes captured their signature win of the season, a 79-75 victory over the Indiana Hoosiers, who rank No. 2 in the AP's Top 25.
+- The Buckeyes defeated the No. 2-ranked Indiana Hoosiers, 79-75, on March 4, which goes down as their signature victory of the season.

-- The Buckeyes have tied for the ninth-most Quadrant 1 victories in the country (nine).
+- The Buckeyes have tied for the ninth-most Quadrant 1 victories in the nation (nine).

-- Ohio State has tied for the 21st-most Quadrant 2 wins in the country (six).
+- Ohio State has six wins versus Quadrant 2 opponents, tied for the 21st-most in Division 1.

 Ohio State 2022-23 Best Wins